-• Emphasize equity in capital programming decision-making.
+- Emphasize equity in capital programming decision-making.
 Metra will consider an equitable distribution of projects throughout the region to ensure there are equal benefits in reducing air pollution and supporting workforce and economic development in disadvantaged, low-income, and communities of color.
-When pertinent, Metra will include community input in the project development process.

-• Reduce our carbon footprint.
-To reduce emissions, Metra is buying remanufactured diesel locomotives that meet the EPA's Tier 3 emissions standards, purchasing switch engines that meet EPA Tier 4 emission standards, and obtaining new zero-emission locomotives and trainsets to replace our oldest, most-polluting vehicles.
-Metra will continue to program funds to develop a green fleet and include sustainable design principles in our stations and facilities.
+When pertinent, Metra will include community input in the project development process. - Reduce our carbon footprint.
+Metra is committed to reduce carbon emissions by developing standards and specifications for zero-emission locomotives.
+In 2022, we released an RFP for zero-emission trainsets that we will pilot on specific corridors throughout our system.
+Both of these initiatives will replace our oldest, most-polluting vehicles, accelerate our emission reduction efforts, allow for schedule enhancements and efficiencies, and improve our reliability.